 What will I study?

-The master's degree in Theatre Arts supports the mission of the School of Fine Arts and Communication by equipping students with a set of core collaborative skills that enable them to return to their local churches, schools and communities to create theatre arts projects and programs that emphasize a Christian worldview.
-The program emphasizes scholarly research, grounding in critical philosophy and theory related to theatre and performance, practical coursework in analysis, performance, directing, design/stagecraft, with a special emphasis on text creation and adaptation.
+The Master's Degree in Theatre Arts supports the mission of the School of Fine Arts and Communication by equipping students with a set of core collaborative skills that enable them to return to their local churches, schools and communities to create theatre arts projects and programs that emphasize a Christian worldview.
+The program emphasizes scholarly research; grounding in critical philosophy and theory related to theatre and performance; and practical coursework in analysis, performance, directing and design/stagecraft, with a special emphasis on text creation and adaptation.
 As partial fulfillment of the requirements for this degree, the student will present a portfolio of theatre arts projects such as an original play or adaptation, directing a play, completing a significant performance project, or designing and assisting with execution of costumes, lighting or scenery for a stage production.
-This program requires 31 credits.
+The program requires 31 credits.

 The student will ...

 -- Articulate and apply essential theories of theatre and performance to both analytical and creative projects.

 -- Acquire the following collaborative core-competencies: analysis, writing/adaptation, directing, design/stagecraft, and performance.

 -- Create and assess an original, applied mission-driven theatre arts project.